Holographic optical element: Coupled-wave theory

 The coupled-wave theory is a crucial part of the design of volume HOEs.
-It was first written about by Herwig Kolgenik in 1969 and contains mathematical models that determine the wavelength and angular selectivity(these factors determine how efficiently something may be able to adjust and transmit light at a certain angle or wavelength) of certain materials.
+It was first written about by Herwig Kogelnik in 1969 and contains mathematical models that determine the wavelength and angular selectivity(these factors determine how efficiently something may be able to adjust and transmit light at a certain angle or wavelength) of certain materials.
 Several premises are given by the theory: it is valid for large diffraction efficiencies(measures how much optical power is diffracted at a given spot) and its derivation is done on the basis that the monochromatic light incident is near the Bragg angle (a small angle between a light beam and a plane of crystals) and perpendicular to the plane of incidence (a plane that contains both a ray of light and a surface that usually acts as a mirror at a certain point).
 Since the HOE works by diffracting light by constructing new waves, trying to get the thick HOE material to diffract light near the Bragg angle will make for more efficient wavefront construction.
 These equations are used to adjust the hologram grating volume and increase the diffraction efficiency of the HOE during production and can be applied to both transmission type HOEs or reflection type HOEs.

 Classical grating equation accounts for the incident angle $\alpha$, diffraction angle $\beta$, surface grating $v$, wavelength in free space $\lambda$, and the integer order of diffraction $m$: